 In Polesella too, there are many Renaissance villas which are all representative of the elegance and magnificence of the typical Venetian architecture.

 Rosolina a Mare, a pretty small town on the Adriatic coast, has a vast sandy shore and a dense pine forest.

-The Po Delta is the site of the Regional Natural Park which is characterised by unique landscapes that welcome the visitor to a surreal world made up of spits of land, branches of rivers, islets, cane fields and fishing valleys, which provide the perfect environment for many bird species.
+The Po River Delta is the site of the Regional Natural Park, characterized by unique landscapes that take the visitor to a surreal world made up of spits of land, branches of rivers, islets, cane fields and fishing valleys, all providing the perfect environment for many bird species.

-In general, for those who prefer birdwatching from dry land, there are several purpose built observation towers.
-There are many routes to be explored by mountain bike or on horseback, making it possible to immerse yourself body and soul in this captivating countryside.
+In general, for those who prefer birdwatching from dry land, several observation towers have been built.
+Many are the routes to be explored by mountain bike or on horseback, making it possible to immerse oneself body and soul in this captivating countryside.

-For beach lovers, Rosolina a Mare, almost completely surrounded by two rivers, has a large, beautiful sandy beach, that at first glance seems to be an island surrounded by the waters of the Adriatic Sea and the rivers.
+For beach lovers, that at Rosolina a Mare, almost completely surrounded by two fifferent rivers, is beautiful and vast, and at first glance seems to be an island surrounded by the waters of the Adriatic Sea and the rivers.

-True to Italian tradition many feasts and festivals are celebrated throughout the Province of Rovigo, symbols of still vivid customs and traditions..
-Strawberries, wheat and polenta are just some of the “ingredients” that feature in these festivals, besides the traditional Christmas and Easter celebrations.
-Badia Polesine hosts the Sagra degli Aquiloni (Kites festival), an event dedicated to children, with prizes for the most beautiful kite and for the one that flies the highest.
+True to Italian tradition, many feasts and festivals are held throughout the Province of Rovigo, in celebrating of age-old customs and traditions that still flourish today.
+Strawberries, wheat and polenta are just some of the foodstuffs that feature in these festivals, in addition to the traditional Christmas and Easter celebrations.
+Badia Polesine hosts the Sagra degli Aquiloni (Kite Festival), an event dedicated to children, with prizes for the most beautiful and the highest-flying kite.